krush62/KPix/README.md

 ### File Format Support
-Kpix uses its own kpix format for storing project files.
+KPix uses its own kpix format for storing project files.
 The file format documentation can be found [here](docs/kpix_file_format.md).
 #### Export Formats
 ##### Image Formats
 Projects can be exported to uncompressed images including transparency.
 Integer scaling is supported.